zalando/zappr/docs/setup.md

     # pull request cannot be merged without these labels
     required:
       - reviewed
+    # pull request cannot be merged without one of these labels
+    oneOf:
+      - merge to dev
+      - merge to live
     # allow additional labels to be present. true is the default..
     additional: true
 ~~~